Ingegerd Troedsson

 Ingegerd Troedsson (5 June 1929 – 3 November 2012) was a Swedish Moderate Party politician.
-She served as the first female Speaker of the Riksdag.
+She served as the first female Speaker of the Riksdag, in 1991.
+She was deputy chairman of the party until 1993.

+Life

+She was born in Vaxholm and grew up around Stockhholm, moving around as her father was an officer.
+She graduated from school in Saltsjöbaden in 1947, and gained a master's degree in political science at Stockholm högskola (later Stockholm University).
+Troedsson married Tryggve Troedsson in 1949, he went on to become a professor of forestry.
+They had six children together, and Troedsson stayed at home to look after them for fifteen years.
+Her experience with how the tax system discouraged her from working outside the home gave her an enduring interest in issues and policies affecting women.
+In 1954, she set up a women's association in Norra Trögd, of which she was chair until 1991.

-She was born in Vaxholm and was elected to the Riksdag in 1974.
+Troedsson was elected to the Riksdag in 1974.
+She was a Swedish Moderate Party politician.
 She had a junior role in the non-socialist government of 1976, as deputy Minister for Social Affairs 1976–78.
 In 1979 she was elected vice speaker of the Riksdag, a post she held until 1991 when, after the Moderate election victory, she was elected the first female speaker of the Swedish Riksdag.

 She was a candidate for party leader in 1986 – after Ulf Adelsohn had resigned – but lost to Carl Bildt.
 Instead, she was elected deputy chairman – a position she held until 1993.

+Troedsson died in 2012 and is buried in the Hacksta cemetery.